Understanding the Malaysian Companies Act 2016 (CA 2016)

 No More Memorandum and Articles of Association (M&A)

-- The traditional Memorandum and Articles of Association (M&A) has been replaced with a constitution, which is optional.
+- The traditional Memorandum and Articles of Association (M&A) have been replaced with a constitution, which is optional.

 - Companies without a constitution are governed by the provisions of the CA 2016.